spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 # A History of OSI-approved licenses and the SPDX License List

-Early on, the SPDX License List should include all licenses that were ever OSI-approved licenses.
+In the first releases of the SPDX License List, it was determined that the SPDX License List should include all licenses that were ever OSI-approved.
 The rationale being that once OSI-approved, always OSI-approved and that even old or "deprecated" (by way of a newer version or other such circumstance) licenses may still appear "in the wild".
 (Note: the OSI and SPDX use "deprecated" in different ways.)

 In 2011, OSI [began using the SPDX license identifiers](https://opensource.org/minutes20110608) in their URLs and on the license pages.

 The SPDX-legal team sought to accurately identify all OSI-approved licenses and their corresponding text to ensure representation on the SPDX License List.
 This involved cross-collaboration between SPDX-legal and various OSI representatives, with most communication occurring on the SPDX-legal mailing list, OSI's license-disucss mailing list, or both.
 John Cowan, Martin Michlmayr, Karl Fogel, and Luis Villa were among the OSI board members who helped Jilayne Lovejoy from SPDX-legal on researching the various issues.

 This page seeks to explain some of the challenges that this reconciliation work encountered, especially where a solution to the challenge may still leave questions for people currently looking at or using both the SPDX License List and the OSI list of approved licenses.
-Any suggestions that had been made in the past for a possible reconciliation have been reproduced here as well.
+Any suggestions that had been made in the past but not implemented or that would aid in clarifiction have been added here as well.

+If or as things get updated, we will try to update this page in a timely manner.
+(last update: July 1, 2024)

 ## Old and "deprecated" licenses
 The following old or "deprecated" licenses were confirmed by the OSI as having been OSI-approved, even though these licenses do not or may not (readily) appear on the OSI website any longer: